krishaamer/green-filter-research/research/literature/finance.md

 -   What if we gave consumers the tools to keep companies accountable?

 -   @ContactlessPaymentsPrevalent2023 in Macau Contactless Payments:

-### Money {#money}

--   A wide number of banks are offering services marketed a sustainable.
-    It’s hard to decide.

--   *Design implication*: *As a user, I can use the app to compare banks available in my country*

--   Ant Group’s Eric Jing in @turrinCashlessChinaDigital2021: *“The financial system of the past 200 years was designed for the industrial era and served only 20% of the population and organizations.
-As we enter the digital age, we must better serve the remaining 80%.”*

--   @rupertjonesGreenMoneyHow2022

--   @jacksonEcoFriendlyGuideFinances2020

--   @stefSustainableMoneyDesign2019

--   @MakeMyMoney2023

--   @seekingalphaBooksThatChanged2020

--   @markoTeekondMiljoniliseInvesteerimisportfellini2022

--   Consumer debt in the USA

 ### Digital Payments {#digital-payments}